chadlung/pecan/docs/source/simple_ajax.rst

 **What did we just do?**

 #.
 Added a dropdown control and submit button for the user to interact with.
 They can pick an open source project and getmore details on it
 #.
-Added JavaScript to make an AJAX call to the server via an HTTP GET passing in the **id** of the project we want to fetch more information on
+Added JavaScript to make an AJAX call to the server via an HTTP GET passing in the ``id`` of the project we want to fetch more information on
 #.
-Once **onSuccess** is called by the returning data we take that and display it in the **result** div.
+Once the ``onSuccess`` event is triggered by the returning data we take that and display it on the web page below the controls.

 The HTML and JavaScript work is now taken care of.
-At this point we can add a model to our project inside of the `model` folder.
-Create a file in there called `projects.py` and add the following to it:
+At this point we can add a model to our project inside of the ``model`` folder.
+Create a file in there called ``projects.py`` and add the following to it:

 ::